pmgledhill102/ace-training-content/ace/content/week2/05-connectivity.md

   * Segmenting workloads into different VPCs for administrative or security boundaries while allowing inter-communication.

 ---
+zoom: 0.8
+---

-# VPC Connectivity Options: Shared VPC (XPN) - Architecture & Benefits
+# Shared VPC (XPN) - Architecture & Benefits

 * **What is Shared VPC (Cross-Project Networking - XPN)?** Allows an organization to connect resources from multiple **Service Projects** to a common, centrally managed VPC network in a **Host Project**.
 * **Key Roles:**